IsiRoca/PHP-CRUD/README.md

 ### Delete ###

-Delete a Row in a Database
+Delete a Row in a Table

 Use the following schema:
 [Table name], [WHERE]